Date:

 15 Dec 2021

-Battery technology has developed rapidly in the last few years, giving more options to solar households connected to the grid to store their own renewable energy in a battery.
-Households can use solar-generated electricity at a later time to reduce their bills, charge their battery at times of the day when grid electricity is cheaper, or install a system designed to provide backup during a power outage.
+Battery technology has developed rapidly in the last few years.
+Solar households connected to the grid now have more options to store their own renewable energy.
+They can use that electricity at a later time to reduce their bills, charge their battery at times of the day when grid electricity is cheaper, or install a system designed to provide backup during a power outage.

 Section 1: Why install a solar battery system at home?